 Responses to Disease Outbreak: A Perspective from India

 The threat of emerging infectious diseases is a product of the globalisation process.
 Changing lifestyles, patterns of behaviour and several such complex factors have led to the emergence and spread of disease in India.
-Outbreak of diseases like SARS, Japanese encephalitis, dengue, chickungunya, malaria and bird flu, etc., in recent times, have critically influenced human lives in India.
+The outbreak of diseases like SARS, Japanese encephalitis, dengue, chikungunya, malaria and bird flu, etc., in recent times, have critically influenced human lives in India.
 Added to this, is the spectre of biological terrorism.
 This can potentially make a state vulnerable to threats.
 A deliberate or a natural outbreak of disease would force the target state to mobilize the government machinery, human and financial resources while combating the disease.

 The recent outbreak of diseases in India has brought to light deficiencies that exist regarding disease preparedness, prevention and lifestyle in India.
 These deficiencies can be addressed through responses located at two levels, one at the level of the state and the other at the level of the individual.

 It is important that measures are in place to provide enough information about the outbreak of disease.
 A bottoms-up approach ensuring easy flow of information from local levels to decision-making centres would result in quick action and restrain the further spread of the disease.
 Linked with the imperative for information-action plan is the need to provide adequate infrastructure for studies on virus biology and mosquito prevention.
 Enhancing domestic infrastructure alone can ensure that the information collected is put to efficient use.
 Personally, leading a life that is in harmony with nature would enhance the natural immunity of people and can significantly reduce the costs of disease preparedness in India.